Geoffrey-42/n8zXS7BMxRChdvtm/README.md

-# Stock Price Prediction and Recommendation System
+# Multivariate Stock Price Prediction and Recommendation

 This project implements multivariate financial time series forecasting and simulates the application of an informed trading strategy for a portfolio investment company.